ismaeldevmw/power-up-css-with-postcss/README.md

 npm i -D postcss-import
 npm i -D cssnano postcss-preset-env
 ```
-After that we add the following configuration on postcss.config.js  to start using our plugins
+After that we add the following configuration on postcss.config.js  to start using our plugins.

 ``` javascript
 module.exports = {